 Linux does not require special hardware for it to run.
 So it supports dozens of different kinds of processors.

 UNIX vs Linux – Cost

-As Linux is freely available it has a cost advantage against UNIX, which due to the need to purchase licences can limit the user numbers.
+As Linux is freely available it has a cost advantage against UNIX, which due to the need to purchase licenses can limit the user numbers.
 This is also a result of it coming with different cost structures according to different vendors.
-So Linux can be cheaper, more accessible and offer an improved opportunity to generate a return on investment (ROI) for your organisation.
+So Linux can be cheaper, more accessible and offer an improved opportunity to generate a return on investment (ROI) for your organization.

 Linux implementation will outstrip the UNIX equivalent and do it at a vastly reduced cost point.
 Hardware is more expensive on UNIX and you can’t use public Cloud like you can on Linux.

 Different versions of Unix are as follows: OS X, Solaris, HP-UX, AIX, Inspur, HP-UX, z/OS, Irix, Unixware, DNCP and SCO OpenServer.

 There are comparatively more distributions or versions of Linux operating systems.
 The distributions available for Linux are as follows: Redhat, Slackware, Debian, Solaris, Ubuntu, CentOS, Fedora.